 By Anna Sekula Posted February 13, 2009, 9:00 AM EST

-The magazine world has always been a competitive place, but with dozens of titles being axed and newsstand sales declining, rivalry between publications is now even more pronounced.
+NEW YORK The magazine world has always been a competitive place, but with dozens of titles being axed and newsstand sales declining, rivalry between publications is now even more pronounced.
 And it's in this climate—coupled with shrinking event budgets—that advertisers turn into event sponsors, then integrated marketing partners.
 That much was evident at Wednesday night's events for Esquire and GQ, separate affairs held simultaneously six blocks apart in Midtown.